SaimNaveed646/N-Queens-AI-Solver/README.md

-# N-Queens-AI-Solver
+# N-Queens-AI-Solver : CSP vs A*

-Interactive Python GUI application that solves the N-Queens problem using CSP (backtracking) and A* search.
-Visualizes step-by-step execution on a chessboard, compares performance (iterations, time), and allows custom initial states for experimentation with AI algorithms.
+An interactive Python GUI application to solve the N-Queens problem using:
+- Constraint Satisfaction Problem (CSP - Backtracking)
+- A* Search Algorithm (Heuristic-based)

+##  Features
+- Visual comparison of CSP and A* algorithms
+- Step-by-step board visualization
+- Performance metrics:
+  - Iterations
+  - Execution Time
+- Custom initial queen positions
+- User-friendly GUI built with Tkinter

+##  Algorithms Used

+### 1. CSP (Backtracking)
+- Places queens column by column
+- Ensures no conflicts using constraints

+### 2. A* Search
+- Uses heuristic = number of conflicts
+- Explores optimal states using priority queue